9 Different Types of Owls in Kansas

 2. Great Horned Owl

-This large, powerful raptor is easily recognizable by its large size and its yellow eyes, which stand out against its dark plumage.
+This large, powerful raptor is easily recognizable by its large size and yellow eyes, which stand out against its dark plumage.

 It is an opportunistic hunter that can take a wide variety of prey, including small mammals, birds, amphibians, and reptiles.